Yawning is a symptom of adderall,

 for feeling itself, and stares at a wall.

-His mother tells me after our session
+His mother tells me after our session ends

 they doubled his dose from fifteen to thirty.

-and laughs at some invisible non sequitur.
+laughing at some invisible non sequitur.

 At his age I’d seen two speech therapists